GeorgeBatch/arch-pre-training/README.md

 ### Disclaimer

 This project heavly relies on two papers:
-* Data and Training Decisions: "Multiple Instance Captioning: Learning Representations From Histopathology Textbooks and Articles"
+* **For Data and Training Decisions:** "Multiple Instance Captioning: Learning Representations From Histopathology Textbooks and Articles"
-* Code: "VirTex: Learning Visual Representations from Textual Annotations"
+* **For Code:** "VirTex: Learning Visual Representations from Textual Annotations"

 Both of them were published in Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR), 2021. **Neither of these papers is my own work.**